 There are several different types of forbearances, deferments and income contringent repayment plans.
 Call your loan holder and ask what they have available!
 Note, interest does accrue during these periods of forbearance and deferment.

 Call Sallie Mae right now!
 They will consolidate your federal loans into one easy payment.
 They offer income sensitive, forbearance, and other payments options.
 You will have 15 years to pay it back.
-They will combine and average your interest rates into a new one, which may be higher than one of your current loans, but still low @ 6%.
+They will combine and average your interest rates into a new one, which may be higher than one of your current loans, at up to 8.56%.

 The best thing to do in this case (in which you can't afford living expenses if you pay your loans) is to contact the lender and apply for a hardship deferment.
 This will buy you more time to increase your income.
 Depending on your circumstances, you might also inquire about obtaining a forebearance.